About CacheDeck

 Engineering principles

 - Privacy by default.
-CacheDeck has no analytics SDK, no backend, and no account system.
+CacheDeck has no backend and no account system.
 Your Redis credentials, private keys, and connection hostnames never leave your device.
+Optional anonymous diagnostics pass an allow-list scrubber, and the first-launch privacy screen and Settings both hold the off switches.

-- Native iOS, not a web wrapper.
-Every interaction in CacheDeck is implemented using native iOS APIs and SwiftUI.
-There is no embedded web view, no Electron-equivalent, and no cross-platform framework.
+- Native iOS throughout.
+Every interaction in CacheDeck runs on native iOS APIs and SwiftUI, with no embedded web view, no Electron equivalent, and no cross-platform framework.

 - Safety for production.
 Write operations on PROD-tagged connections require explicit confirmation.
 This is a deliberate design constraint: mobile access to production systems carries different risks than desktop access.

 - One-time purchase.
 Developer tools should not be rented.
-CacheDeck is $14.99 once.
+CacheDeck is free to download, and Pro is a single $19.99 unlock.
 Every future update ships to existing customers at no additional cost.

 Contact